Diet, pesticides and breast cancer

 20. Bolognesi, C., Carrasquilla, G., Volpi, S., Solomon, K.R. & Marshall, E.J.
 Biomonitoring of genotoxic risk in agricultural workers from five colombian regions: association to occupational exposure to glyphosate.
 J Toxicol Environ Health A 72, 986-997 (2009).

 *Canadian Food inspection agency (CFIA).
 National chemical residue monitoring program.
 2013-2014 report.
 Page 25, Table 5.

 **Office of the auditor general of Canada.
 Reports of the commissioner of the environment and sustainable development.
 Report 1, pesticide safety.
 Fall 2015.

 For a great compendium of the refereed evidence on pesticides and specific cancers, see:

 Leda Raptis, Ph.D., Professor, DBMS, Queen’s University

-and Ann Clark, Ph.D., Associate professor of Organic Agriculture, retired, University of Guelph.
+and Ann Clark, Ph.D., Associate professor, retired, University of Guelph.